Large deviations, moment estimates and almost sure invariance principles for skew products with mixing base maps and expanding on the average fibers: Preliminaries and main results

+Theorems \ref{Thm:ModDevNonc}, \ref{Thm2.4} and \ref{MomThm} are well established for sufficiently fast mixing (in the probabilistic sense) sequences of random variables, where one of the most notable methods of proof is the, so-called, method of cumulants (see \cite{Stat}).
+For random dynamical systems, a moderate deviations principle was obtained in \cite{DH1}, using a random complex Perron-Frobenius theorem.
+In the setup of \cite{ANV}, annealed (local) large deviations principles and exponential concentration inequalities were obtained for iid maps, and we expect that for independent maps the methods in \cite{ANV} will yield results like Theorems \ref{Thm:ModDevNonc}, \ref{Thm2.4} and \ref{MomThm} as well.
+The novelty in Theorems \ref{Thm:ModDevNonc}, \ref{Thm2.4} and \ref{MomThm} is that we show how to apply the method of cumulants in the context of skew products with non independent fiber maps, which results in concentration inequalities, moderate deviations principles and Guassian moment estimates beyond the annealed setup \cite{ANV}. \end{remark}

-Finally, let us consider the random function $\cS_n(t)=n^{-1/2}S_{[nt]}$ on $[0,1]$.
-We also obtain a functional CLT for these random functions. \begin{theorem} Let Assumption \ref{StanAss} hold.
-Suppose that $\esssup_{\om\in\Om}(K(\om)\|\varphi_\om\|_{BV})<\infty$ and that Assumption \eqref{AsAlMix} holds true.
-Then the random function $\cS_n$ converges in distribution towards the distribution of $\{sW_t\}$ where $W$ is a standard Brownian motion (restricted to $[0,1]$) and $s^2$ is the asymptotic variance. \end{theorem}
+Finally, let us consider the random function $\cS_n(t)=n^{-1/2}\big(S_{[nt]}-\bbE[S_{nt}]\big)$ on $[0,1]$.
+We also obtain a functional CLT. \begin{theorem} Let $\cL$ be a good cocycle.
+Suppose that $\esssup_{\om\in\Om}(K(\om)\|\varphi_\om\|_{BV})<\infty$ and that Assumption \ref{AsAlMix} holds true.
+Then the random function $\cS_n$ converges in distribution towards the distribution of $\{sW_t\}$ where $W$ is a standard Brownian motion (restricted to $[0,1]$) and $s^2$ is the asymptotic variance. \end{theorem} \begin{remark} The proof of Theorem \ref{FCLT} appears in Section \ref{FCLT sec}.
+In \cite{ANV} an almost sure invariance principle (ASIP) was obtained, which yields the functional CLT.
+In the next section, using different mixing coefficients for the base map we will obtain an ASIP for the more general skew products considered in this paper.
+However Theorem \ref{FCLT} shows that the functional CLT already holds true for stretched exponential $\al$ mixing base maps. \end{remark}